danklotz/openNotes/micro-reviews.md

 - **C**
 - [Café Society](https://www.imdb.com/title/tt4513674/?ref_=nm_flmg_dr_5).
 This movie is also a mixed bag for me.
 I enjoy the premise, the style and the humor, but I did not enjoy it that much.
 Maybe its to rushed?
 - [Cloak & Dagger](https://www.imdb.com/title/tt5614844/?ref_=nv_sr_srsg_0).
 At its best the series is mediocre, at its worst it is bad.
 - [Confessions of a Dangerous Mind](https://www.imdb.com/title/tt0270288/?ref_=nv_sr_srsg_0_tt_8_nm_0_q_confessions%2520of%2520a%2520dange).
 Good movie about a show host who is also a C.I.A. agent.
-Kind off a slow burnder.
+Kind off a slow burner.
 Dreamy, at times surrealistic, always stylish.
 Needs commitment.
 - [Crouching Tiger, Hidden Dragon](https://www.imdb.com/title/tt0190332/?ref_=nm_knf_t_2).
 One of the best Kung Fu movies ever made.

 - **D**
+- [The Darjeeling Limited](https://www.imdb.com/title/tt0838221/?ref_=nm_knf_t_2).
+Is a Wes Anderson Movie so its great.
+That said, I think it is among the ones I like the least.
 - [The Dark Crystal: Age of Resistance](https://www.imdb.com/title/tt6905542/?ref_=nm_flmg_act_6).
 This is an incredible unique and wonderful series.
 Please watch if you are not taken aback by the style and like fantasy.
 - [The Dark Knight](https://www.imdb.com/title/tt0468569/?pf_rd_m=A2FGELUUNOQJNL&pf_rd_p=e31d89dd-322d-4646-8962-327b42fe94b1&pf_rd_r=DCT5YV01C20Z2HCMK04R&pf_rd_s=center-1&pf_rd_t=15506&pf_rd_i=top&ref_=chttp_tt_4).
 Very good movie.
 Maybe a bit overrated?
 Liked it a lot at first, but wouldn't watch it anymore (which is not a particularly good sign).
 - [Dark Web: Cicada 3301](https://www.imdb.com/title/tt8110246/?ref_=nv_sr_srsg_0).
 Almost complete trash.
 I just watched it because I was curious about how they realized the hacker-theme after watching Who am I.
 - [Dead Man](https://www.imdb.com/title/tt0112817/?ref_=tt_sims_tt).
 A good movie.
 Just not my pair of shoes.
 - [Death on the Nile](https://www.imdb.com/title/tt7657566/?ref_=nv_sr_srsg_0).
 A mediocre movie with amazing cinematography.
 - [Death Race](https://www.imdb.com/title/tt0452608/?ref_=fn_al_tt_1).
 Mad Max for people who unironically like "The Fast and the Furios XYZ".
+- [Donnie Darko](https://www.imdb.com/title/tt0246578/?ref_=hm_inth_tt_i_20).
+This movie proof how a picture can be great not despite but *because a director is not able to communicate properly.

 - **E**
 - [The Expendables 1, 2 & 3](https://www.imdb.com/title/tt1320253/?ref_=fn_al_tt_1).
 Meh.